-The write protect pin (WP) is used to provide hardware write protection.
+The write protect pin (\overline{WP}) is used to provide hardware write protection.
 WP pin enables all normal read and write operations when held HIGH.
-When the WP pin is brought LOW and WPEN bit is '1', all write operations to the Status Register are inhibited.
+When the WP pin is brought LOW and WPEN bit is '1', all write operations to the status register are inhibited.
 The hardware write protection function is blocked when the WPEN bit is '0'.
-This enables the user to install the device in a system with the WP pin tied to ground, and still write to the Status Register.
+This enables the user to install the device in a system with the WP pin tied to ground, and still write to the status register.

-WP pin can be used along with WPEN and block protect bits (BP1 and BP0) of the Status Register to inhibit writes to memory.
-When WP pin is LOW and WPEN is set to '1', any modifications to the Status Register are disabled.
-Therefore, the memory is protected by setting the BP0 and BP1 bits and the WP pin inhibits any modification of the Status Register bits, providing hardware write protection.
+WP pin can be used along with WPEN and block protect bits (BP1 and BP0) of the status register to inhibit writes to memory.
+When WP pin is LOW and WPEN is set to '1', any modifications to status register are disabled.
+Therefore, the memory is protected by setting the BP0 and BP1 bits and the WP pin inhibits any modification of the status register bits, providing hardware write protection.

-Note WP going LOW when CS is still LOW has no effect on any of the ongoing write operations to the Status Register.
-CY14B512Q2 does not have WP pin and therefore does not provide hardware write protection.
+Note WP going LOW when CS is still LOW has no effect on any of the ongoing write operations to the status register.

+Note CY14B101Q2 does not have \overline{WP} pin and therefore does not provide hardware write protection.